DrunkenMaster2004/DES_6th_Sem/README.md

 > *⚠ Important*: Setup may take 10-15 minutes to load all dependencies and transformer models.
 Timing depends on your system configuration and internet speed.

-> *🔑 API Key Required*: Use this API Key - "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" or if this does not work get your free API key from [Groq Console](https://console.groq.com/keys) and add it to your environment or config file.
+> *🔑 API Key Required*: Use this API Key - "Groq API Key = [REDACTED] " or if this does not work get your free API key from [Groq Console](https://console.groq.com/keys) and add it to your environment or config file.

 ## Instant Setup